Border (1997 film): Plot

 Kuldip radios for air support and speaks to Bajwa, who informs him that the base has only Hawker Hunter aircraft, which cannot conduct night missions.
 Bajwa expresses regret and urges Kuldip to hold the post as long as possible, promising air support at first light.
 Next, Kuldip radios his commanding officer, explaining the dire situation.
 The CO advises him to retreat but grants Kuldip full authority to decide whether to hold or abandon the post.
-Kuldip chooses to make a last stand and gives his men the option to leave.
+Kuldip chooses to make a last stand but gives his men the option to leave.
 They all decide to stay and face the Pakistani assault together.

 As Dastagir's forces close in on Longewala, one of the Pakistani tanks hits an anti-tank mine buried earlier by Kuldip's men.
 Dastagir orders an all-out tank assault.
 Kuldip responds by ordering Das to destroy enemy tanks with his Jonga-mounted RCL guns.
-Initially, the tide turns in India's favour, but Das's jeep is hit by a shell, wounding him.
+Initially, the tide turns in India's favour, but Das's jonga is hit by a shell, wounding him.
 Bhairon extracts him from the burning vehicle.
 Das is fatally wounded while retrieving a recoil spring for Bhairon's MMG and dies in his arms.
-As casualties were mounting, the company cook, Havildar Bhagiram, also enters the fray.
+With casualties mounting, the company’s cook, Havildar Bhagiram, also enters the fray.

-When an exploding tank shell lands perilously close to his unit, Ratan immediately lunges for the shell and throws it away, sacrificing his own life in the resulting explosion but saving the lives of several comrades.
+When an exploding shell lands perilously close to his unit, Ratan immediately leaves his LMG, lunges for the shell and throws it away, sacrificing his own life in the resulting explosion but saving the lives of several comrades.
 Another tank targets Bhairon's machine gun nest and destroys it, wounding him.
-With his remaining strength, Bhairon charges the tank and destroys it using an anti-tank mine, killing himself and the Pakistani army's second-in-command.
+With his remaining strength, Bhairon charges the tank and destroys it using an anti-tank mine, killing both the enemy brigade's second-in-command and himself.
 Dharamvir breaks through the enemy cordon and returns to the post, but his entire patrol is lost.
 Dastagir orders a bayonet charge, but the Indians repel it in brutal hand-to-hand stabbing combat.
-Dharamvir is gunned down during the melee.
+Dharamvir is gunned down during the melee, but not before killing many enemy soldiers with his SLR.

 Kuldip captures a dying Pakistani soldier who reveals Dastagir's plan to seize Jaisalmer by morning, Jodhpur by afternoon, and reach Delhi by night — aiming to bring India under Pakistani control.

-As dawn approaches, Dastagir orders a final, desperate assault on Longewala with tanks and infantry, ignoring the threat of mines.
+As dawn of 5 December 1971 approaches, Dastagir orders a final, desperate assault on Longewala with tanks and infantry, ignoring the threat of mines.
 Despite his depleted state, Kuldip arms himself with an Anti-Tank Rocket Launcher, grenades and a pistol, and rallies his remaining men for a decisive counterattack.
-He kills Dastagir and, with his remaining men, successfully destroys several tanks and eliminates a large number of enemy soldiers.
+He kills Dastagir and, with his remaining men, successfully eliminates a large number of enemy soldiers and destroys several tanks (12 tanks were destroyed in the ground battle).
 As the sun rises, Bajwa and his squadron launch air strikes, destroying more tanks and forcing the remaining Pakistani troops to retreat across the border.
 India emerges victorious.